 The zoning regulations that govern this proposed development site are the Terrain Planned Development Zoning Regulations, Approved Oct.
 6, 2015, by the Castle Rock Town Council.
-Within the MF/IB use area, single-family attached dwelling units are a UBSR.
-Within the Town of Castle Rock's Municipal Code Section 17.38.050 - Use by Special Review review and approval criteria, five elements for review are to be considered in addition to all criteria set forth in Section 17.38.040, Site Development review and approval criteria.
-All approvals shall take into consideration the approval criteria within both 17.38.050 and 17.38.040.
+Within the MF/IB use area, single-family attached dwelling units are a Use by Special Review.

+The Town of Castle Rock's Municipal Code Section 17.38.050 outlines the review and approval criteria for UBSR applications and Municipal Code Section 17.38.040 outlines the review and approval criteria for Site Development Plans.
+All approvals shall take into consideration the review and approval criteria of both Code Sections.